zzsun777/cpp_multithreaded_order_matching_engine/README.md

 	1. Introduction
 	2. Limit orders and order matching engines
 	3. FIX ( Financial Information Exchange ) protocol
+	4. Build dependencies
-	4. Runtime dependencies
+	5. Runtime dependencies
-	5. How to build on Linux
-	6. How to build on Linux with Netbeans
+	6. How to build
-	7. How to build on Windows
-	8. Server parameters and running the server
+	7. Server parameters and running the server
-	9. Example log messages with FIX
+	8. Example log messages with FIX
-	10. Functional testing
+	9. Functional testing
-	11. Unit testing with GoogleTest
+	10. Unit testing with GoogleTest
-	12. Coding and other guidelines
+	11. Coding and other guidelines
-	13. TODO for near future
-	14. Considerations for future
+	12. TODO List

 ===========================================================================